chenhaotian/Changepoints/README.raw.md

 bcpEM(bcpObj,nstart = 2)
 ```

-Online filtering on new observations
+Step 3: Used the MAP estimates we just learned to perform online filtering on new observations:

 ```R
 ## perfom online filtering, by setting l=0 in bcpo()